jonnonz1/nz-statute-book/acts/public/2004/meat-board-act-2004.md

 (1) If a body corporate commits an offence under section 67(1), every director, and every person concerned in the management of the body corporate, also commits an offence under that section if it is proved that—
   (a) the act or omission that constituted the offence took place with the director's or person's authority, permission, or consent; or
   (b) the director or person knew or should have known that the offence was to be or was being committed and failed to take all reasonable steps to prevent or stop it.
-(2) Every person to whom subsection (1) applies is liable on summary conviction to the fine specified in section 67(1).
+(2) Every person to whom subsection (1) applies is liable on conviction to the fine specified in section 67(1).
 (3) A person may be convicted of the offence even though the body corporate has not been charged with that offence or a similar offence.

 ### 75 Presumption as to authority
 A return, record, transaction, form, application, or other information purporting to be completed, kept, or provided by, or on behalf of, any person is, for the purpose of proceedings for an offence against this Act, treated as having been completed, kept, or provided by that person unless the contrary is proved.

-### 76 Proceedings for offences
+### 76 Time for filing charging document
-Despite section 14 of the Summary Proceedings Act 1957, an information in respect of an offence against this Act may be laid at any time within 2 years after the time when the matter of the information arose.
+Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 2 years after the date on which the offence was committed.

 **Supply of information**